Cost of Contact Lenses

 The price on the product page doesn't always tell the full story.
 Before you check out, review the pack size, quantity, shipping, taxes, fees, and any rebate details tied to the order.

-This helps you compare contact lens prices more accurately.
+This helps you compare contact lens prices more accurately and find the best deal on contacts.
 One retailer may show a lower box price, while another may give you a better final total once shipping, rebates, and order size are included.

 2. Buy the Contact Lenses Your Doctor Prescribed